adeaver/SoftSysCnythesizer/reports/proposal.md

 Our first tasks include:
 1. Gain a basic theoretical background of audio programming by reading the 'Basics of Audio Programming' chapter of the Audio Programming in C book.
 We will all work on this task concurrently.
 2. Get started on implementing the hardware of the [SoftSysSynthesizer](http://thinkdsp.blogspot.com/2014/02/build-softsyssynth.html).
 We will start by sourcing and gathering materials.
-We will work on this together - the finishing
+We will work on this together - the 'done' criteria will be an implementation of the synthesizer as described in the project documentation.
 3. Get started on implementing the software of the [SoftSysSynthesizer](http://thinkdsp.blogspot.com/2014/02/build-softsyssynth.html).
-Fin
+We will all work on this.
+The 'done' criteria will be a basic implementation that makes sound.